DevDugg/react-onegames/README.md

-# 1Games gaming website using React
+# OneGames gaming website using React

 ## Technologies used: